SITE MENU

 KYLESKU

-Continuing south on the A838, you will see the many islands dotted in Eddrachillis Bay and then pass through the Duartmore Forest.
-Towered over by the mountains, the new bridge at Kylesku replaces an old ferry at this point.
-Boat trips on the 'Statesman' (tel: 01971 502345) usually leave at 11am and 2pm during the summer (not Saturdays) to take you up Loch Glencoul to see Eas a'Chual Aluinn, the highest waterfall in Britain (nearly 200 metres).
 Alternatively you can hike to see it - but at 2 hours' walk over rough terrain to get there, this is really only for the experienced hiker.
 Even if you have missed the boat, it is still worth following the signs from the main road to go down to the pier where you'll see the Kylesku Hotel and public toilets.
 You can get a nice view up Loch Glendhu.

 The Kylesku Hotel offers good food (restaurant and bar meals) and accommodation.
 Recommended in the Michelin Guide to Eating out in Pubs.
 Open from March to mid October.
 Tel: 01971 502 231.

-Half a mile south of Kylesku you will find the Maryck Memories of Childhood Museum and tea room at Unapool (tel: 01971 502009 or 01971 502341).
+Half a mile south of Kylesku you will find the Maryck Memories of Childhood Museum with a large selection of dolls and dolls houses, plus a tea room at Unapool (tel: 01971 502009 or 01971 502341).
 Open daily from Easter to October.

 Just after Unapool, the road branches in two.
 You can either continue down the main road towards Ardvreck Castle and Elphin (see below) or you can detour via Lochinver, then drive past Quinag to join up with the main road by Ardvreck Castle - or then again you could continue along the coastal road heading down via Inverkirkaig to explore Achiltibuie and return via Stac Pollaidh to the main road.
 If you want to do justice to this area, I would advise at least 2 days - or more if you intend climbing any of the many glorious mountains!